What is Adjuvant Therapy?

 Adjuvant therapy is treatment designed to reduce the chances of cancer coming back after a primary treatment, such as surgery.

-Many kidney cancer patients are surprised to learn that they won’t be getting additional treatment (such as chemotherapy or radiation) after surgery for a primary tumor.
+Many kidney cancer patients are surprised to learn that they won’t be getting additional treatment (such as chemotherapy or radiation) after surgery for a localized primary tumor.
 In kidney cancer, research is ongoing to develop better treatments to help prevent or delay recurrence for patients who are considered to be at high risk.

 Currently, there is one FDA approved adjuvant therapy for kidney cancer.
 There are also multiple clinical trials that are open and enrolling.
 These treatments need to be initiated within a specific time period following surgery (usually no longer than three months).